• 66 Balcombe Road, Mentone, VIC, 3194

 Mentone General Practice – GP clinic in the Bayside area of Melbourne received accreditation for Yellow Fever vaccination.

-Our doctors provide Yellow Fever and all other necessary travel vaccinations.
+As a part of the Travel Clinic, our doctors provide Yellow Fever and all other necessary travel vaccinations.

 Please call (03) 9583 6996 to make an appointment with any of our doctors registered for Yellow Fever vaccination or book online.